rokath/trice/docs/TriceUserGuide.md

       | `trice l -p FILEBUFFER -args logfile.bin` | Play a recorded binary log file. |
     * It is recommended to add `trice u ...` as pre-compile step into the tool chain.
     * Hint: It is planned to add `trice z ...` as a post-compile step in the future, so that you can check in your project sources without IDs.
 That is **NOT** recommended right now.
-* `trice` does not make any assumptions about the target processor - 8-bit to 64-bit and any endianness are supported.
+* `trice` does not make any assumptions about the target processor - 8-bit to 64-bit, supports little and big endianness.
+* `trice` is compiler agnostic - it should work with any compiler.
 * The ARM µVision MDK is free downloadable and free usable for STM M0/M0+ MCUs, like the `./test/MDK-ARM_STM32F030R8` project.
   * Even if you do not have such hardware, you can download ARM µVision MDK and compile the `./test/MDK-ARM_STM32F030R8` project just to get started.
   * When adding or modifying `trice` macros inside `.test/MDK-ARM_STM32F030R8/Core/Src/main.c` and recompiling you should see automatically changed ID numbers inside the code.